oroinc/documentation/backend/configuration/yaml/requirejs.rst

     If the library depends on other libraries, these dependencies can be listed here.
 Note that the dependencies are treated as Require.js modules.
-This means that you may have to create more modules if your library depends on other traditionall built libraries.
+This means that you may have to create more modules if your library depends on other traditional built libraries.

 ``exports`` (**type**: ``string``)

     The name of a JavaScript symbol that will be exposed to other parts of the system that use this module.

-.. include:: /include/include-links.rst
+.. include:: /include/include-links-dev.rst
    :start-after: begin